-The Department of Chemistry has 21 professors, including 5 who are cross-appointed from other departments; 5 emeritus professors, 10 adjunct professors, 9 instructors, 13 technical/administrative staff and around 60 graduate students carrying out research towards their MSc and PhD degrees.
-In addition, the department welcomes annually numerious visiting scientists, postdoctoral researchers and research associates, and summer research assistants.
+The Department of Chemistry has 21 professors, including 5 who are cross-appointed from other departments; 7 emeritus professors, 15 adjunct professors, 8 instructors, 13 technical/administrative staff and around 70 graduate students carrying out research towards their MSc and PhD degrees.
+In addition, the department welcomes annually visiting scientists, postdoctoral researchers and research associates, and summer research assistants.

-The Department offers a total of 30 undergraduate chemistry classes taken by about 4,000 students per year.
-Typically, there are 40 students registered in Honours and Combined Honours programs and a larger number in the Majors program.
+The Department offers about 30 undergraduate chemistry classes taken by about 4,000 students per year.
+Typically, there are 15 students registered in Honours and Combined Honours programs and a larger number in the Majors program.

 The history of our Department isn't just about bricks and mortar, classes added and dropped, but the personal reflections of the people who worked there.
 Because of this, we'd like to highlight the personal reflections of retired professors: